-- 1. No member shall be entitled to vote either personally or by proxy if their subscription is overdue for three months or they are otherwise precluded from voting by the operation of Clause 70 of the CPA Australia Constitution. - 2.
-The above instrument appointing a proxy must be submitted to the Company Secretary of CPA Australia Ltd at the company's registered office at Level 28, 385 Bourke Street Melbourne, Victoria or faxed to +61(03)96021163.
-The Company Secretary shall endorse on the instrument a certificate that the appointer is a member qualified to vote at the meeting or meetings to which such instrument relates. - 3.
-The above instrument must be lodged at the registered office of CPA Australia Ltd not less than 48 hours before the time for holding the meeting at which the person named in such instrument proposes to vote.
+ECTIONS 1.
+No member shall be entitled to vote either personally or by proxy if their subscription is overdue for three months or they are otherwise precluded from voting by the operation of [Article 32(b)/of the Company's Constitution/By-Law 10.13 of the Company's By-Laws].
+2. The above instrument appointing a proxy must be submitted to the Company Secretary of CPA Australia Ltd at CPA Australia Ltd's registered office at Level 28, 385 Bourke Street Melbourne, Victoria or faxed to +61(03)96021163.
+The Company Secretary shall endorse on the instrument a certificate that the appointer is a member qualified to vote at the meeting or meetings to which such instrument relates.
+3. The above instrument must be lodged at the registered office of CPA Australia Ltd not less than 48 hours before the time for holding the meeting at which the person named in such instrument proposes to vote.
+CEF RTIFICATE OF COMPANY SECRE TARY ereby certify that the appointer na stitution, at the meeting to be held accordance with the Company Secretary